 We’ve also had the joy of watching our “kid” show her personality.
 On Sundays, we actually get to wake up after the sun rises.
 This week, after Lola pried herself from her slumber, I heard her yowling downstairs.
 I looked over the railing, made eye contact, and she raced up to me.
 But she walked away when I tried to pet her and raced back down and began yowling again.
 This process repeated itself two more times, and no amount of shushing her or asking what seemed to be the problem led to a solution.
 Finally, realizing I wasn’t receiving the message, she ran downstairs and jumped on the window ledge as if to say, “How are you not getting this?!?”
 Understanding at last, I hurried downstairs to open her blinds, and she collapsed, obviously exhausted from all that activity, into a sleepy pile of fur in the sunshine.

 All of these fun moments add up to a bit of a lifestyle change for us, but we wouldn’t go back.
 She is the perfect pet for us.
 Her personality fits our home and adds something to what we call “us.”
 So, through the lint rollers and vacuuming, we are glad she’s part of our family.
 This is an adventure we’re glad we started.
+So other cat owners/lovers out there, take a look at these CBD brands for cats to make your cat feel better.

 (Lola says hi.) 🙂